aceinnolab/Inkycal/README.md

 6. Copy these three downloaded files to the flashed microSD card.
 On Windows, this is the only visible directory on the SD card.
 On Linux, copy these files to `/boot`
 7. Eject the microSD card from your computer now, insert it in the Raspberry Pi and power the Raspberry Pi.
 8. Once the green LED has stopped blinking after ~3 minutes, use an SSH client to connect to the Raspberry Pi.
 On Windows, you can use PUTTY but you can also use an SSH App on your smartphone.
 Use the address: `raspberrypi.local` with `pi` as the username and `raspberry` as the password.
+Fro more detailed instructions, check out the page from the [Raspberry Pi website](https://www.raspberrypi.org/documentation/remote-access/ssh/)
 9. After connecting via SSH, run the following commands, line by line:
 ```bash
 sudo raspi-config --expand-rootfs